Intensity Guidelines for 80/20 Triathlon

 Some swimmers therefore may have a difficult time with the CV test.
 An alternative test is the 1,000 yard time trial.
 Swim 1000 yards (or meters) as fast as you can.
 Your average pace per 100 is your lactate threshold swim pace.

-Our training plans use a proprietary calculation for pace-based training zones.
-To determine your pace zones, visit the 80/20 Zone Calculator or your Zone settings in TrainingPeaks and enter a recent performance for one of the distances listed.
-The performance does not have to be a race, but it should reflect your current maximum capability for a given distance whether it comes from competition or training, or is simply an estimate of how fast you could run a given distance today.
+The most reliable way to determine your pace threshold is to enter a recent race result for the 5K, 10K, half marathon, or marathon distance into the 80/20 Zone Calculator.
+The performance does not have to be from an official race—a virtual or solo race will do—but it should reflect your current maximum capability for a given distance, whether it comes from competition or training or is simply an estimate of how fast you could run a given distance today.

-A more accurate test is a 30-minute time trial (covering as much distance as possible in 30 minutes).
-This is a brutal, but precise method to establish your threshold pace.
-Begin with a warm-up that consists of 15 minutes of easy jogging with a few 15-second surges at the pace you intend to run for the time trial.
-Next, run as far as you can in 30 minutes, being careful to avoid starting at a pace that’s too fast to sustain and thus slowing down involuntarily near the end.
-Your average pace for that 30 minutes is your threshold pace.
+Alternatively, you can perform a 20-minute time trial (covering as much distance as possible in 20 minutes) to determine your Threshold Pace (TP) and enter this number into the appropriate field of the pace calculator.
+Begin with a warm-up that consists of 15 minutes of easy jogging that ends with a few 15-second surges at the pace you intend to run for the time trial.
+Next, run as far as you can in 20 minutes, being careful to avoid starting at a pace that’s too fast to sustain and thus slowing down involuntarily near the end.

 If you already know your lactate threshold heart rate (LTHR), you can use it to find your TP with an even shorter field test.
 After warming up, play with your pace until your heart rate settles in at your previously established LTHR for 10 minutes.
 Your pace at this heart rate is close to your TP.

 Run Heart Rate

 The simplest way to determine your heart rate threshold is to back into them through pace.
 First, follow the guidelines under the Pacing Testing section of this article to establish your Threshold Pace (TP).